VikashChoudhary-04/linux-cheatsheet/Linux.md

 - 30 08 * * * /home/pete/scripts/change_wallpaper: Cron job entry that runs the script every day at 8:30 AM

 - /home/pete/scripts/change_wallpaper: Script executed by cron according to the defined schedule

+- less /var/log/syslog: Views system log entries collected by the system logger in an interactive pager

+- /var/log/syslog: Primary log file that stores system and service messages on many Linux distributions

+- /var/log/messages: General system log file used on some Linux distributions to record system events

+- less /etc/rsyslog.d/50-default.conf: Opens the rsyslog configuration file to view logging rules, selectors, and log destinations

+- /var/log/syslog: Stores most system log messages collected by rsyslog, excluding authentication-related logs

+- logger -s Hello: Sends a custom log message to the system logger and also prints it to standard error

+- /etc/rsyslog.d/: Directory containing rsyslog configuration files that define how and where logs are written

+- /var/log/messages: Stores general, non-critical system messages from the kernel, daemons, and services for overall system activity monitoring

+- /var/log/syslog: Contains a more comprehensive set of system log messages, excluding authentication logs, useful for detailed troubleshooting

+- /var/log: Directory that holds most system and application log files for monitoring and debugging

+- dmesg: Displays messages from the kernel ring buffer, including hardware initialization and kernel events, especially useful during boot or hardware issues

+- /var/log/dmesg: Stores kernel ring buffer messages written during boot; typically cleared and rewritten on each reboot

+- /var/log/kern.log: Primary persistent log file for kernel-related messages and events on the running system

+- /var/log/auth.log: Records authentication and authorization events on Debian-based systems, including successful and failed login attempts and privilege escalations

+- /var/log/secure: Records authentication and authorization events on Red Hat–based systems (alternative to auth.log)

+- logrotate: Automates log file management by rotating, compressing, and removing old log files based on defined rules in /etc/logrotate.conf and /etc/logrotate.d/